 Designed for students with a background in biology, this program investigates some of the exciting recent developments in conservation biology.
-Topics include: what is biodiversity, why is it threatened, and why is it important; habitat alteration and species loss; captive breeding as a conservation tool; conservation genetics; designing protected areas; the effects of exotic species in local ecosystems; conservation medicine; and the impact of global warming on ecosystems and wildlife.
-The course uses real case studies from current research to take an in-depth look at the challenges in conserving life on earth, and the unique ways scientists and ordinary citizens can make a difference.
-The course includes asynchronous work, which students are expected to complete between class sessions.
+Topics include: what is biodiversity, why is it threatened, and why is it important?; habitat alteration and species loss; captive breeding as a conservation tool; conservation genetics; protected areas; the effects of exotic species in local ecosystems; conservation medicine; and the impact of global warming on ecosystems and wildlife.
+The course uses real case studies from conservation research to take an in-depth look at the challenges in conserving life on earth, and the unique ways scientists and ordinary citizens can make a difference.

 Please note: Though this course is intended primarily for older students, it is also open to highly qualified rising freshmen and sophomores.